Sarayu705/TransporteX/README.md

 # Transportex

-A redesigned logistics/cargo website with a working Node.js/Express backend with mongodb database
+A redesigned logistics/cargo website with a working Node.js/Express backend with mongodb database.
+A modern full-stack logistics and cargo management platform built using **Node.js, Express.js, MongoDB, HTML, CSS, and JavaScript**.
+The application enables shipment tracking, freight quote requests, customer communication, and newsletter subscriptions through a responsive web interface.

 ```
 Transportex/